 The world of art and the gaming industry are changing right before our eyes.
 Today we will talk about these changes: where did the technology come from?
 How does it work?
 And, most importantly, why are people willing to invest huge amounts of money in digital assets?

-1. NFT technology: briefly about the main
+1. NFT technology: The Basics

 The concept of NFT came to us from the world of cryptocurrency.
 NFT refers to cryptocurrency tokens, although it is quite different from them.
 First, let’s understand the basics: what a token is and how it is related to the blockchain.
 Knowing these basic terms, you will understand how technology works.